-Aerobic exercise is important in both forms of CHD (systolic and distolic), the greater their ability to increase exercise and functional capacity, the higher the outcomes on survival.
+Aerobic exercise is important in both forms of CHF (systolic and distolic), the greater their ability to increase exercise and functional capacity, the higher the outcomes on survival.
 Aerobic exercise should begin at 5-10 minutes and gradually increase as symptoms/fatigue allows.

 Examples include walking, swimming, taking exercise classes or playing a sport, but physical activity also includes everyday things like gardening and climbing stairs.